MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

 ---
-title: "Segments in audience insights"
+title: "Segments in Customer Insights"
 description: "Overview on segments and how to create and manage them." ms.date: 03/30/2022 ms.subservice: audience-insights